Burn Boot Camp Franchise Financial FAQ

 Burn Boot Camp franchise owners are not required to personally serve as the trainer for their location.
 However, each franchise location must have qualified personnel responsible for both operations and fitness programming.

-The franchise partner, operations manager, lead trainer, or other designated team members must successfully complete the initial franchisee education program before the location opens.
+The franchise partner may serve as the Lead Trainer or Operations Manager with prior written consent from Burn Boot Camp.
+The franchise partner, operations manager, lead trainer, or other designated team members must successfully complete the initial education program before the location opens.

 Because Burn Boot Camp locations rely on trained staff to deliver the brand's fitness programming, many franchise partners focus on business management, team leadership, and membership growth, while certified trainers lead the fitness experience for members.